msaad732/WPP-Compiler-Analyzer/README.md

 The repository includes several `.wpp` test files to demonstrate the compiler's capabilities:

-* `test_stress.wpp`: A completely valid program testing deeply nested scopes and complex math.
+* `test1.wpp:` A comprehensive test file containing variable declarations, math operations, conditionals, loops, and string manipulations to verify token generation.
-* `test_errors.wpp`: A file with 8 distinct syntax errors to demonstrate the parser's panic-mode recovery.
+* `error.wpp:` A file specifically designed to test the parser's error recovery, containing deliberate mistakes like missing semicolons, mismatched parentheses, and invalid assignments.
-* `test_sneaky.wpp`: Tests edge cases like invalid operator sequences and reserved keyword misuse.
+* `error2.wpp:` A "stress test" file that includes nested scopes, complex expressions, and I/O operations to ensure the parser can handle more complex logic without failing.
+* `error3.wpp:` A file containing "sneaky errors," such as missing parentheses around conditions, double math operators, and using a reserved keyword as a variable name.

 To test, simply drag and drop one of these files into the web dashboard!

 ---